 For more on what to expect during a spa treatment, take a look at our separate treatment guides.

 What happens in a spa: after your treatment

-- After the treatment, your therapist may sound a small bell to gently signal the end of the treatment and will probably offer to fetch you a glass of water.
-She is likely to have noted spa products used during your treatment and may also offer lifestyle recommendations that will prolong the wellness benefits when you’re at home.
-You are under no obligation to buy anything there and then, but it is useful to retain the products card as a reminder at a later stage.
+Your therapist may sound a bell to signal the end of the treatment and will probably offer you a glass of water.
+They may have mentioned spa products used during your treatment and might also offer lifestyle recommendations that will prolong the wellness benefits when you’re at home.
+You are under no obligation to buy anything.
+You might choose to tip your therapist if you wish.
+For more, see our spa etiquette guide.